 Seafood & Sustainability

-The commercial fishing sector also works in close co-operation with government, to ensure our fisheries are managed for long term sustainably.
+The commercial fishing sector also works in close co-operation with the government to ensure our fisheries are managed for long-term sustainability.
 After all, their livelihood and future depend on it!
 The seafood industry also supports OceanWatch Australia Ltd (OWA), which is a national not-for-profit environmental company that works to advance sustainability in the Australian seafood industry.

 What is the industry doing about bycatch?

-For consumers that are still concerned about the sustainability of Australian seafood we recommend that they:
+For consumers who are still concerned about the sustainability of Australian seafood, we recommend that they:

 Want to learn more about what’s been done to manage our fish stocks sustainably?